Kiss the Blood Off My Hands: Marketing

 Starting at the Oriental Theater in Chicago on November 18, 1948, they performed for three weeks opening for When My Baby Smiles at Me, a Betty Grable film for Twentieth Century-Fox Films.
 The show opened with Lancaster performing a solo gangster act based on his tough guy characters seen in The Killers, Brute Force and I Walk Alone, all while adlibbing with bobbysoxer fans in the audience.
-Julie Wilson then joined him on stage to perform a parody of Romeo and Juliet's balcony scene and sign a duet, "Pretty Baby".
+Julie Wilson then joined him on stage to perform a parody of Romeo and Juliet's balcony scene and sing a duet, "Pretty Baby".
 Wilson would then perform the solo song "A Little Bird Told Me".
 Lancaster returned on stage for another comedy routine with Charlene Harris, the later dressed as a moppet playing the prexy of the actor's fan club and conducting an interview with a Brooklyn accent.
 In this sketch, Lancaster would do impersonations of Frank Sinatra and Bing Crosby.
 Wilson returned on stage to sing another solo, "Just One of Those Things" while the stage was set up with the headlining acrobatic set.
 On occasions Lancaster would rejoin Wilson for another duet, "Nature Boy".
 Lancaster would then introduce his old friend Cravat, who took the stage and performed a mime act followed by body twisting on parallel bars.
 Lancaster then rejoined Cravat and the pair performed a trapeze act, a hand to hand balancing act and finished off with Lancaster climbing up a 15-foot pole balanced on Cravat's head (a feat they would replicate in Norma Productions' next picture The Flame and the Arrow), this last apparently made Universal-International Pictures worrisome of their investment.
 The group The Debonairs were initially to join the promotional tour but their engagement Paris was extended longer than expected.

 In each city, different performers warmed up the audience before Lancaster came on.
 In Chicago, Saul Grauman did an opening act titled Stairway to Melody with three girls, a redhead, a blonde and a brunette, tap dancing with electric bells and dancing on musical stairs.
-This was followed by Bob Hall who did a comedy signing routine, engaging the audience to sing along.
+This was followed by Bob Hall who did a comedy singing routine, engaging the audience to sing along.
 Carl Sands' orchestra provided the music.

 After Chicago the troupe traveled west to perform for a week and a half at Riverside Theater in Milwaukee, starting on December 10, 1948.
 There, they opened for Are You with It?, a Donald O'Connor film for Universal-International Pictures.
 The Milwaukee gig also featured Saul Grauman as the opening act but followed up with Wilkey and Dare, a song and acrobatic dance boy-girl duo.
 Chris Cross followed up with a ventriloquist act of impersonations with various dummies, including an imitation of The Ink Spots.
 The Riverside Theater also featured a large Lancaster poster outside the venue, which women fans would kiss, leaving lipstick imprints.
 The poster was given to Lancaster on the last day of the performance in Milwaukee.